maitarasher/Gesture-Recognition/README.md

 # Gesture-Recognition in C++

-This library is a collaborative effort developed as the final group project for the COMS W4995: Design Using C++ course in Fall 2023, taught by Bjarne Stroustrup.
+This library is a collaborative effort developed as the final group project for the COMS W4995: Design Using C++ course in Fall 2023, taught by Professor Bjarne Stroustrup.

 Authors: Yana Botvinnik, Maitar Asher, Noam Zaid, Elvina Wibisono, Elifia Muthia